 Embattled O'Reilly takes his longest spring break in years

-Embattled Fox News Channel host Bill O'Reilly, who announced he's vacationing starting Wednesday and returning April 24, hasn't taken off this much time consecutively in March or April for at least 10 years, an examination of his show's transcripts revealed.
+Embattled Fox News Channel host Bill O'Reilly, who announced he was going on vacation starting Wednesday and returning April 24, hasn't taken off this much time consecutively in March or April for at least 10 years, an examination of his show's transcripts revealed.
+O'Reilly said he likes to take vacation around this time and that he booked this year's break months ago.

 Add your comments below